vidhyawalke/Personal-Expense-Tracker/README.md

 ## Why It Is Useful

-Most personal finance tools either require cloud accounts (a privacy trade-off) or are too complex for day-to-day casual use.
-This sits in between:

-No sign-up, no server, no data sent anywhere.
-Immediate feedback on budget pacing against the 50/30/20 rule.
-Milestone savings blocks with visual progress and timeline projections.
-Clean CSV export with spreadsheet-safe IDs.
-Works fully offline once loaded.
+Most personal finance tools demand a cloud account, a monthly subscription, or both.
+This project takes a different approach — everything runs in the browser, with no sign-up and no data sent to any server.
+It gives users immediate feedback on how their spending aligns with the 50/30/20 rule, tracks savings progress through structured milestone blocks, and lets them export their data to a clean CSV at any time.
+It also works fully offline once the page has loaded.

 ## Getting Started